stf-storage/stf-storage.github.com/faq.md

 ## Who runs STF ?

 Livedoor heavily uses STF to store image files for its blog, photo storage, and other services.
+Throughout Livedoor, STF handles about 400 million objects (1.3 billion entities) totaling around 70TB of disk space.

 ## How is it different from MogileFS?